bryanjswift/bryanjswift.github.com/resume/_source.md

 ### Rust

-* Self-directed Learning because it has the best tooling for WebAssembly which allows the smallest payload to users
+* Self-directed learning because it has the best tooling for WebAssembly which allows the shortest time to interactive for users

 ## Recent Job History

+### United Income by Capital One from May 2020

+United Income is a registered investment advisor and was acquired by Capital One in mid-2019.
+United Income combines financial planning software with experienced wealth advisors in order to provide nuanced personalizedfinancial planning services to help their customers confidently achieve their goals.
+I joined United Income as an engineering manager to help mentor and grow the team.

+In my time with United Income I have established a forum for the team to share their in progress work in order to receive feedback from their peers.
+I have also been collaborating with the enterprise identity teams to define how United Income will integrate with Capital One's digital identity system to use a customer's Capital One credentials for authentication.

-### Ticket Evolution as Consultant from January 2020
+### Ticket Evolution as Consultant from January 2020 until May 2020

-I joined Ticket Evolution as a technical project manager where my day to day work consists of facilitating communication across teams, planning and tracking the ongoing efforts across multiple initiatives.
+Ticket Evolution is primarily a broker to broker marketplace or ticket exchange where brokers to list their secondary market ticket inventory for multiple sellers.
+I joined Ticket Evolution as a technical project manager where my day to day work consisted of facilitating communication across teams, planning and tracking the ongoing efforts across multiple initiatives.
+Once the COVID-19 pandemic began a cascade of postponed and cancelled events I shifted responsibilities to help out with development of their full stack JavaScript applications with a focus on ensuring they were maintainable by the next developers who would join.

 ### Siberia, LLC from November 2014 until December 2019